spinnaker/spinnaker.github.io/guides/user/pipeline/expressions/index.md

 ${ environment }
 ```

-Conveniently as shown in Option 2, Spinnaker makes any variable set via an Evaluate Variable stage accessible to
+As shown in Option 2, Spinnaker makes any variable set with an Evaluate Variable stage accessible to
-pipeline expressions during runtime via an Ephemeral Variable that is simply referenced by its defined name.
-While
-this simplifies the process of referencing the variable downstream and eliminates the need to write out the long form
+pipeline expressions during runtime through an Ephemeral Variable that is referenced by its defined name.
+This simplifies the process of referencing the variable downstream and eliminates the need to write out the long form
-shown in Option 1 above, care must be taken not to inadvertently overwrite the variable in subsequent Evaluate Variable
+shown in Option 1 above.
+Be careful to inadvertently overwrite the variable in subsequent Evaluate Variable
-stages later in the pipeline.
+stages in the pipeline.

-### List of Reserved Parameter and Evaluate Variable Key Names
+### List of reserved parameter and evaluate variable key names

-The following is a list of strings that if used for either a parameter or evaluate variable key name will cause
-unexpected behavior and failures and therefore should not be used:
+The following is a list of strings that should not be used for either a parameter or evaluate variable key name.
+Using any of these key names causes unexpected behavior and failures.

 * strategy
 * cloudProvider